AgoraIO-Community/AgoraWinRT/README_en.md

 }
 ```

-This example has different from [the official example](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows).
-[The official example](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows) uses a queue to ensure that the sound data is not lost due to processing time issues, this example does not deal with this aspect.
+This example is different from [the official example](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows).
+[The official example](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows) uses a queue to ensure that the sound data won't be lost due to processing time issues, this example does not deal with this aspect.

 ### Use Audio Self-rendering

-This process corresponds to the first half of the section [Custom Audio Capture and Rendering](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows), the Custom Audio Rendering.
+This process corresponds to the second half of the section [Custom Audio Capture and Rendering](https://docs.agora.io/en/Video/custom_audio_windows?platform=Windows), the Custom Audio Rendering.

 ```mermaid
 sequenceDiagram